kgrzybek/modular-monolith-with-ddd/README.md

 The main principle of this system is that you can change its state only by calling a specific Command.

-Sometimes, Command can be called not by API but by processing module itself.
-The main use case which uses this mechanism is data processing in eventual consistency mode, when we want to process something in a different process and transaction.
-This applies for example to Inbox processing, because we want to do something (calling a Command) based on Integration Event from Inbox.
+Commands can be called not only by the API, but by the processing module itself.
+The main use case which implements this mechanism is data processing in eventual consistency mode when we want to process something in a different process and transaction.
+This applies, for example, to Inbox processing because we want to do something (calling a Command) based on an Integration Event from the Inbox.

-This idea is taken from Alberto's Brandolini Event Storming picture called "The picture that explains “almost” everything" which shows that every side effect (domain event) is created by invoking Command on Aggregate.
+This idea is taken from Alberto's Brandolini's Event Storming picture called "The picture that explains “almost” everything" which shows that every side effect (domain event) is created by invoking a Command on Aggregate.
 See [EventStorming cheat sheet](https://xebia.com/blog/eventstorming-cheat-sheet/) article for more details.

-Implementation of internal processing is very similar to implementation of Outbox and Inbox.
+Implementation of internal processing is very similar to implementation of the Outbox and Inbox.
 One SQL table and one background worker for processing.
-Each internally processing Command must inherit from ``InternalCommandBase`` class:
+Each internally processing Command must inherit from `InternalCommandBase` class:

 ```csharp
 internal abstract class InternalCommandBase : ICommand